 When data is downloaded from SpiroSensePro spirometers and individual mySpiroSense (used by the patients at home) it can be viewed by the local research team on computers with the SpiroSense software installed.
 Research staff will record the required details from lung function readings taken during study visits directly into the source documents/electronic CRF for each patient.
 However, the data for the lung function readings completed by patients at home will be saved on computers/laptops at the site.
-At different time points the local site staff will be asked to send psuedoanonymised spirometry data using a secure method to the CTU and/or Queens University Belfast research teams for analysis.
+At different time points the local site staff will be asked to send psuedoanonymised spirometry data to PARI using a secure method.
+PARI will then provide the data in excel or in another format to the CTU and/or Queens University Belfast research teams for analysis.
 In addition, at the end of the study the psuedoanonymised data saved on the laptops will be available to PARI.